DavidLapous/multipers/docs/contributions.rst

 if you find an invariant that is not implemented in multipers, and want to help me integrate it, your contribution is welcome!
-This library doesn't have a stable API, so the preferable way to add features to this library is to contact me by mail.
+This library doesn't have a stable API, so the preferable way to add features to this library is to contact me by email.

 Bug reports